bbbenji/bt-mqtt-gateway/README.md

 # bt-mqtt-gateway

 A simple Python script which provides a Bluetooth to MQTT gateway, easily extensible via custom workers.
+See [Wiki](https://github.com/zewelor/bt-mqtt-gateway/wiki) for more information.

 ## Features